i-schuetz/scaling_dock_menu/README.md

 scaling_dock_menu
 =================

-Flash/AS3 dock menu with scaling effect and draggable items (from scratch).
+Flash/AS3 dock menu with scaling effect and positionable items (from scratch).

 I did this for a project where people would drag furniture to a virtual room image.
 The project was never done but I learned to do fancy dock menu :)